Perry Rhodan: Critical reaction

 In the introduction to the first English-language edition of Perry Rhodan in 1969, editor Forrest J Ackerman said "[i]n Germany, all serious SF buffs claim to hate Perry Rhodan, but somebody (in unprecedented numbers) is certainly reading him."

 Many American SF fans agreed with the first part of that statement, feeling the series was an embarrassment and too "juvenile".
 Tom Doherty, the new head of Ace Books in the mid-to-late '70s, concurred and ended the series in the US, even though it was profitable.
 This decision meant that by 1980, when the original German versions of Perry Rhodan were becoming "more sophisticated and less aimed at younger readers", the series was no longer available in English.

 Critic Robert Reginald has described the series as the "ultimate soap opera of science fiction" and standard "pulp science fiction, action stories with minimal characterization, awful dialog, but relatively complex plot development.
 The emphasis is always on man's expanding horizons, the wonder of science and space, the great destiny of the human race."

-The series' beginnings were often criticized for their description of an expansive mankind and frequent space battles; after William Voltz took over the position of storyline planner for the series in 1975 (a post he held until his death in 1984), the series developed a broader ethical scope and evolved in terms of storytelling style.
+The series' beginnings were often criticized for their description of an expansionist humanity and its frequent space battles; after William Voltz took over the position of storyline planner for the series in 1975 (a post he held until his death in 1984), the series developed a broader ethical scope and evolved its style of storytelling.

 While some Anglophone critics dismiss the series, others praise it.
-In the US, the newer, more complex parts of the series have never been published, so critical review tends to be concentrated on the simple origins of the series.
-Editor John O'Neill has called Perry Rhodan "one of the richest — if not the richest — Space Operas ever written."
+In the US, the newer, more complex parts of the series have never been published, so that more negative reviews tend to be concentrated on the simple origins of the series.
+Editor John O'Neill has called Perry Rhodan "one of the richest—if not the richest—Space Operas ever written."